 Soccer, swimming and track provide an opportunity for boys and girls to work together as a competitive team.
 In the spring, the baseball team and the softball team utilize those skills needed to create team spirit and unity of purpose.
 Invitational swim and track meets are scheduled in the spring.
-Lacrosse is also incorporated.
+Lacrosse is also incorporated as long as we have enough students to make up a team.
 Team membership and participation in sports is dependent on proper conduct and academic performance.